TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/04_lesson/lab.md

     <br>
     <br>

-* Write down what is wrong with the following code, then write out how to fix it.
+* Write down what (if anything) is wrong with the following code.
+If there was an issue write out how to fix it.
 If you are unsure copy and run the code and fix it.

 1. ```python
 var_1 = 'cat'